Bioinformatics research group

 Master

-• Graduated master students: András Asbóth, Balázs Bohár, Misshelle Bustamante, Ágoston Hunya, Orsolya Liska, Márton Ölbei
+• Graduated students: András Asbóth, Balázs Bohár, Misshelle Bustamante, Ágoston Hunya, Orsolya Liska, Márton Ölbei

 Bachelor